yalmip/yalmip.github.io/yalmip/tutorials/sumofsquaresprogramming.md

   '0.0010977+0.00036589x+0.0010977y-0.0018294x^2'
 ````

-To see if the decomposition was successful, we simply calculate the error {$p(x)-h^T(x)h(x)$} which should be 0.
+To see if the decomposition was successful, we simply calculate the error \\(p(x)-h^T(x)h(x)\\) which should be 0.
 However, due to the way SDPs are solved, the difference will typically not be zero.
 A useful command then is [Commands.clean | clean].
 Using [Commands.clean | clean], we remove all monomials with coefficients smaller than, e.g., 1e-6.
 ````matlab
 clean(p-h'*h,1e-6)